meta-company/makex/documents/source/syntax-actions.md

   Any arguments which evaluate to None will not be included when running the executable.

-  To execute the output of another Task, you must specify the task name and path of the Task (for example, :code:`execute("//path:task_name", ...)` ).
+  To execute the output of another Task, you must specify the task name, followed by a colon, followed by an optional path of the Task (for example, :code:`execute("task_name://path", ...)` or :code:`execute("task_name:", ...)`).
   See :ref:`Tasks as executables<tasks-as-executables>` for more information.

   .. note::